How old do I need to be to take part in a hoohaah run?

 Can I qualify for a free place?

 Yes.
-We offer anyone that marshals for us a free race place which can be used either by themselves or a friend or family member.
+We offer anyone that marshals for us a free race place.

 How do I become a marshal?